sigma-epsilon/sigmaepsilon.mesh/README.md

 ## Installation

+If you are a developer, skip this section and follow the instructions [in this section](#instructions-for-developers).
+If you are not, follow the instructions listed in this section and forget that you ever saw this paragraph.

-sigmaepsilon.mesh can be installed from PyPI using `pip` on Python >= 3.7:
+`sigmaepsilon.mesh` can be installed from `PyPI` using `pip` on Python >= 3.10:

 ```console
 >>> pip install sigmaepsilon.mesh